mrlinden/piprojects/README.md

 4 install database
-  sudo apt-get install mysql-server
+  sudo apt-get install mysql-server sudo apt-get install mysql-client phpmyadmin
   Set pwd to linden1mysql

 5 install php (Perl is already installed as part of raspbian) sudo apt-get install php5-common php5-cgi sudo apt-get install php5 sudo apt-get install php5-mysql
     Note it's important to install in the order listed above.
     If you try to install php5 without first installing the php5-cgi package then it will install Apache as well, which we don't want for this light-weight lighttpd server.

 6 To enable the server to handle php scripts the fastcgi-php module should be enabled by issuing in the command sudo lighty-enable-mod fastcgi-php